Branching trees I: Concatenation and infinite divisibility: Introduction

 The term family decomposition appears in the literature of branching processes frequently, see e.g.~\cite{DG96}, \cite{D93} based on the {\em historical process} \cite{DP91}, but not always corresponding exactly to genealogies, but here we will get in general an interpretation in terms of genealogies, using a specific concept of "genealogy", even for continuum state processes as the limit of the obvious meaning it has in discrete Galton-Watson processes.

 In order to study this type of questions following \cite{EPW06,GPW09}, we code the genealogy as equivalence classes of \emph{ultrametric measure spaces} (and in case of a population distributed in space, where individuals have a location a {\em marked} one \cite{DGP11}) turning the genealogy of the time-$t$ population into a random variable with values in a Polish space.
+A survey on this approach is found in \cite{DG18evolution}.
 Here the distance describes the degree of kinship and is twice the time back to the most recent common ancestor giving in fact an ultrametric.
 Now we can fix a degree of kinship, say $h >0$ and decompose the space into {\em open 2h-balls} and this induces a number of ultrametric measure spaces, each describing the genealogy of a subfamily and we can obtain one ultrametric measure space by connecting the subspace to a {\em forest}, by giving distance $2h$ to points in different balls.
-This $h$-{\em concatenation} of the ultrametric measure spaces describes then the $2h$-family decomposition.
-In particular, we can use the algebraic structure of the {\em concatenation} and the framework of ultrametric measure spaces to characterize the decomposition and to carry out calculations to obtain properties of the {\em collection of $2h$-family decompositions} for $h \in (0,\diam (\textup{space}))$.
+This $h$-{\em concatenation} of the ultrametric measure spaces describes then the \emph{$2h$-family decomposition}.
+In particular, we can use the algebraic structure of the {\em concatenation} and the framework of ultrametric measure spaces to characterize the decomposition.
+This allows to carry out calculations to obtain properties of the whole {\em path of $2h$-family decompositions} for $h \in (0,\diam (\textup{space})/2)$.
 However since we take \emph{equivalence classes} of such objects some care is needed.

 The $h$-concatenation is a binary operation and we show that it defines a {\em topological semigroup}.
 Further topological and algebraic properties are established and we notice a close relationship in structure of our results and arguments to those in a Cartesian semigroup $(\bbM,\boxplus)$ on metric measure spaces, introduced by Evans and Molchanov \cite{EM14}, even though the binary operations used in their and in our paper are \emph{completely different} (but there the algebraic properties are similar).